wtam/AscendPlusIoTAzFn/2016-12-10-TofugearIotAzFn.md

 to generate the SAS token which then need to set in the [HTTP authorization header](https://docs.microsoft.com/en-us/rest/api/iothub/device-identities-rest#bk_common) in order to connect to IoT Hub.

-JavaScript sample in generating the SAS token:
+JavaScript sample in generating the SAS token for IoTHub registration

     var hubName = "xxxxxxxxxxx";
     var myKey = "xxxxxxxxxxxxxxxxxxxxxxxxxxxx";